Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

-[Link to Insight 3] Green software has proven to make code and operations more efficient as it [involves](https://www.tcs.com/what-we-do/research/white-paper/greening-software-net-zero-emissions-sustainability) improving efficiencies across the development, deployment, usage, and maintenance stages.
+[Green software is vital for a net zero future](/insights/green-software-vital-for-net-zero/).
+Green software has proven to make code and operations more efficient as it [involves](https://www.tcs.com/what-we-do/research/white-paper/greening-software-net-zero-emissions-sustainability) improving efficiencies across the development, deployment, usage, and maintenance stages.
 Greener, more efficient software creates a better customer experience as various components work [better and faster](https://www.infoq.com/news/2023/03/green-software-development/).
 Cutting down on zombies, or unused technologies, code that is no longer needed, or data that is redundant streamlines development and reduces operating costs, along with emissions.
 [Holly Cummings](https://hollycummins.com/cloud-zombies-qcon-london/) outlines some strategies for eliminating the wasteful environmental impact of cloud zombies.
 Minimizing stranded power in the datacenter cuts costs and makes operations more efficient.